 Model persistence is the ability to save and subsequently load a learner's state in another process.
 Trained estimators can be used for real-time inference by loading the model onto a server or they can be saved to make predictions offline at a later time.
 Estimators that implement the Persistable interface are able to have their internal state persisted between processes by a model Persister.
 In addition, the library provides the Persistent Model meta-estimator that acts as a wrapper for persistable estimators.

 Persisters are objects that interface with your storage backend such as a filesystem or Redis database.
 They provide the

 load() methods which take and return persistable objects respectively.
 In order to function properly, persisters must have both read and write access to your storage system.

 In the example below, the Filesystem persister loads a persistable estimator from the filesystem, such as the system's local hard drive or network attached storage (NAS), and then saves it after performing some task.

 use Rubix\ML\Persisters\Filesystem; $persister = new Filesystem('example.model'); $estimator = $persister->load(); // Do something $persister->save($estimator);

-Note: Due to a limitation in PHP, anonymous classes and functions are not able to be deserialized.
-If your model object uses anonymous classes or functions, they must be given formal definitions before they can be persisted.
+Note: Due to a limitation in PHP, anonymous classes and functions (closures) are not able to be deserialized.
+If you add anonymous classes or functions to the model, they must be given formal definitions before they can be persisted.

-The Persistent Model meta-estimator is a model wrapper that uses the persistence subsystem under the hood.
-It provides
+The Persistent Model meta-estimator is a wrapper that uses the persistence subsystem under the hood.
+It provides the

 use Rubix\ML\PersistentModel; use Rubix\ML\Persisters\Filesystem; $estimator = PersistentModel::load(new Filesystem('example.model')); // Do something $estimator->save();